Mataura: European settlement

 In 1866 James Pollack won the tender for the lease of the Mataura Ferry Hotel and offered to build a replacement bridge in return for the right to charge tolls for 12 years.
 His offer was declined by the Otago Provincial Government who built a replacement bridge of the suspension type, which was opened on 27 August 1868.
 Crossing the gorge downstream of the falls it was a more substantial timber structure with 16 supporting cables passing over stone pillars before being anchored in rock.
 A footbridge was added in 1898.

 In response to the commencement on construction on the new bridge James Pollack built the Bridge Hotel on the east bank of the river by the bridge and sold the Mataura Ferry Hotel.
 He also petitioned the government to undertake the first survey of the location which subsequently named the area the Town of Mataura Bridge.

 As a major mail coach stop on the route from Dunedin to Invercargill the bridge soon attracted a number of businessman who set up premises on the east bank around an area called Bridge Square.
 The construction of the telegraph line between Dunedin and Invercargill which passed through the town lead to the establishment in December 1868 of the first post and telegraph office in the Mataura Valley.
 This consolidated the settlement's position as a major transportation and communications hub.
 This in turn led to it attracting more businessmen, and becoming a major service centre.
 As a result of this growth a school was established in 1870.
 The moving of the former Mataura Ferry Hotel (by now renamed Cameron's Hotel) downstream to a location on the west bank where it was better able to service the passing traffic initiated development on the west bank which was assisted by the surveying of the west and north Mataura in 1874.

 In 1875 a railway line was built from Gore to Mataura which in conjunction with establishment of the Mataura Paper Mill helped the town evolve and develop into the major industrial centre in Eastern Southland.
 The 1921 railway station has been listed NZHPT Category II since 1996.
 It is a standard class B station, of weatherboard and slate.
 In 2021 a feasibility study was started to consider moving the building to a new site.

 Replacement of the bridge

-By the 1930s the narrowest of the bridge which restricted travel to one direction at a time and its light construction had become inadequate for the increasing traffic and heavy loads.
+By the 1930s the narrowness of the bridge which restricted travel to one direction at a time and its light construction had become inadequate for the increasing traffic and heavy loads.
 As a result, a new bridge was constructed by the Ministry of Works immediately upstream of the suspension bridge (which was subsequently demolished) and opened in July 1939 by Bob Semple, the Minister of Works.
 It was a single span bow-arch reinforced concrete 53.8 metres (176 ft 6 inches) in length.